duongvtt96/Comparison-GO-annotation-systems/README.md

 https://github.com/ashleyzhou972/CAFA_assessment_tool/tree/v1.0-beta

-Folders in this repo:
+Folders/File in this repository:
-1. raw_prediction: contains raw output after running GO classifiers
-2. processed_prediction: transform raw output to the same format for the evaluation step
-3. evaluation_results: contains scores after running evaluation tool
-4. go.OBO: GO database used for evaluation (version of 08 December 2020).
+1.raw_prediction: contains raw output after running GO classifiers 2.processed_prediction: transform raw output to the same format for the evaluation step 3.evaluation_results: contains scores after running evaluation tool go.OBO: GO database used for evaluation (version of 08 December 2020).

 Note:
 In the evaluation results, we addedd scores of AUPR; Precision, Recall at threshold of F_max, and All (NK+LK) type.